johndekroon/serializekiller/README.md

 *E.g. If you have a vulnerable Jenkins server on port 80, the SerializeKiller won't find it.*
 If you want to scan non-default ports, you can specify those ports in the targets file.

+##I've patched (some) of my servers.
+Will SerializeKiller detect that?
+Yes.
+And No. We couldn't find a way to verify a patched WebSphere server (OK, we could run the exploit, but thats not desirable).
+AFAIK it will detect a patched Jenkins, Jboss and Weblogic.
+*We decided to mark vulnerable WebSphere servers as possibly vulnerable, because we can't verify the patch.*

 ##I want to contribute
 Please send your pull request.

+###Known issues
+- After specifing a port, it could take a long time to finish the scan.
+This is not a bug, it just takes a while.
+- Some SSL libs doesn't have the method create_default_context.
+As a result, it wont scan JBOSS and Jenkins proper.